-The NMDUC advised the Council on nuclear- and missilerelated issues, with emphasis on the import, export and transit of nuclear and missile dual-use goods across South African borders.
-Technical issues were discussed, as requested by the Council.
-The NMDUC consisted of an expert from the Council and officials from the Non-Proliferation Secretariat; NECSA; DIRCO; DI; SSA; DMRE; Council for Scientific and Industrial Research (CSIR); Technology Innovation Agency (TIA); Armaments Corporation of South Africa SOC Limited; National Nuclear Regulator; NCACC Inspectorate; NCACC Secretariat; and co-opted members.
-Due to the lack of a nuclear engineer among the members, the NMDUC resolved to request the Council to appoint a person with such skill.
-At the time of compilation of this report, the request was being considered by the Council.
+The NMDUC advised the Council on nuclear-related and missile-related issues, with emphasis on import, export and transit of nuclear and missile dual-use goods across South African borders.
+Technical issues, as requested by the Council, were discussed.

+The NMDUC consisted of an expert from the Council and officials from the Non-Proliferation Secretariat, NECSA, DIRCO, DI, SSA, DMRE, the Council for Scientific and Industrial Research, Mintek, Armaments Corporation of South Africa SOC Limited, National Nuclear Regulator, NCACC Inspectorate, NCACC Secretariat and co-opted members.
+During the report period, a review of the composition of the NMDUC was conducted and the Council approved that a nuclear engineer could be appointed on the Committee.